-The board of directors of a County Free Fair Association is composed of nine members (directors), who are elected for a term of three years.
-Three members shall be elected annually from each County Commissioner's district.
+The nine members of the County Free Fair Board are generally elected by written secret ballot for a term of three years at a mass meeting in February called by the Board of County Commissioners.

+Three members are elected annually, one from each district.
 These members manage the fairground facilities and conduct the county free fair, junior livestock show, and other events.